pippinbarr/v-r-5/process/to-do.md

 - Work on how to give rooms less of a flat affect (may need to happen in blender?)
   - Consider thicker walls (0.5?) with indenting of some kind, maybe at 0.1?
+  - Some of this is perhaps being resolved by the vase oddly

 ## Terrain